cttedwards/testPages/index.md

 author_profile: true
 ---

-This is the home page.
+This is the home page and it's great.